List of Logical Excel Operators

 Unlike equal sign (=) greater than sign (>) can only test numerical values, not text values.
 For example, if your values in cell A1 to A5 and you want to test whether these values are greater than (>) the value of 40 or not.

-Step 3: Close the formula and apply to remaining cells.
+- Step 3: Close the formula and apply it to remain cells.

 Only one value is >40 i.e. cell A3 value.